hu038/MEML/README.md

 # MEML
-This is R code with manuscript "Machine Learning with Mixed-effects in Analyzing Longitudinal Data under Model Misspecification".
+This is R code for manuscript "Predictions of Machine Learning with Mixed-effects in Analyzing Longitudinal Data under Model Misspecification".